Hong Kong-based EMQ raises $20 million for its cross-border financial settlement tech – TechCrunch

 Cross-border financial transactions are a major headache for individuals and large companies alike, who often have to deal with long wait times and high fees in order to send money to recipients in other countries.
 EMQ, a Hong Kong-based startup that develops network infrastructure to make international payments faster, announced today that it has raised a $20 million Series B led by WI Harper Group.

-EMQ’s technology is integrated by clients, including online banks digital wallets, e-commerce and merchant settlement providers and licensed financial institutions, into their existing networks, making it easier for them to perform cross-border remittances.
+EMQ’s technology is integrated by clients, including online banks, digital wallets, e-commerce settlement providers and licensed financial institutions, into their existing networks, making it easier for them to perform cross-border remittances.

-The funding, which also included participation from AppWorks, Abu Dhabi Capital, DG Ventures, Intudo Ventures, VS Partners, January Capital, Hard Yaka, Vectr Fintech Partners, Quest Ventures and Sparklabs, will be used for expanding EMQ’s international business, product development and licensing in key markets.
+The funding, which also included participation from AppWorks, Abu Dhabi Capital, DG Ventures, Intudo Ventures, VS Partners, January Capital, Hard Yaka, Vectr Fintech Partners, Quest Venture Partners and SparkLabs, will be used for expanding EMQ’s international business, product development and licensing in key markets.
 Its last funding was a $6.5 million Series A announced back in December 2017.

-EMQ is already licensed in Hong Kong, Singapore, Indonesia and registered as a Money Service Business in Canada.
+EMQ is already licensed in Hong Kong, Singapore and Indonesia, and is registered as a Money Service Business in Canada.
 It has also been accepted into the regulatory sandbox launched by Taiwan’s Financial Supervisory Commission to encourage innovation by financial tech companies.

 The company’s co-founder and chief executive officer Max Liu told TechCrunch that EMQ will focus on scaling its operations, especially for business remittances, in China, followed by India and Japan.
 EMQ’s tech is already used to process business payments in 80 countries.